Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Main Results

 where $C_λ\de C+λI$.
 Under \Cref{a:bounded_fmap}, it always holds that $\deff≤\supk/λ<∞$ for any $λ>0$.
 The quantity $\deff$ is known as the effective dimension, and is a measure of the interaction between the kernel (or feature map) and the data probability distribution.
 It is tightly linked to the notion of leverage scores and has been shown to constitute a proper measure of hardness for kernel ridge regression problems \pcite{caponnetto2007OptimalRatesRegularized}.
 It is a quantity of paramount importance in our analysis, and its decay \wrt $λ$ essentially depends on the decay of the eigenvalues $(σ_i)_{i∊\bN}$ of the covariance operator $\covop$, which characterizes the smoothness of the functions in $\rkhs$.
 In this paper, we will assume that this decay is either polynomial or exponential, as formalized in the next two assumptions. \begin{tassumption}{Polynomial Decay}{poly_decay} There exist $γ∊]0,1]$ and $a_\gamma>0$ such that $σ_i ≤ a_γ i^{-1/γ}$. \end{tassumption} Given that $\covop$ is trace class, \Cref{a:poly_decay} always holds at least for $γ=1$, however we are obviously interested in settings $γ<1$ where better rates can be derived.
 We stress that assuming a polynomial decay of the spectrum of $\covop$ is equivalent to assuming a polynomial decay of the effective dimension $\deff$, see for instance \textcite[Lemma 11]{fischer2020SobolevNormLearning}. \begin{tassumption}{Exponential Decay}{exp_decay} There exists $β>0$ and $a_β>0$ such that $σ_i ≤ a_β e^{-βi}$. \end{tassumption}

 This assumption implies a bound on the effective dimension which is logarithmic in $1/λ$, as recalled in \Cref{s:bounds_deff}.

-The spectral decay of the covariance operator has been studied in particular by \textcite{widom1964AsymptoticBehaviorEigenvalues}, and it is known that Sobolev spaces correspond to a polynomial decay, while a Gaussian kernel associated to a subgaussian distribution induces an exponential decay. \begin{tremark}{Sobolev Decay}{sobolev_decay} The Sobolev space $\sob$ from \Cref{ex:sobolev} satisfies the polynomial decay assumption with $γ=d/(2s)<1$ as shown by \textcite{widom1964AsymptoticBehaviorEigenvalues}. \end{tremark}
+The spectral decay of the covariance operator has been studied by \textcite{widom1963AsymptoticBehaviorEigenvalues,widom1964AsymptoticBehaviorEigenvalues}, and it is known that Sobolev spaces on bounded domains correspond to a polynomial decay. \begin{tremark}{Sobolev Decay}{sobolev_decay} For a bounded domain $Ω⊆ℝ^d$, the Sobolev space $\sob[Ω]$ from \Cref{ex:sobolev} satisfies the polynomial decay assumption with $γ=d/(2s)<1$ as shown by \textcite{widom1963AsymptoticBehaviorEigenvalues}. \end{tremark}

+In dimension $d=1$, the Gaussian kernel associated to a gaussian density or a density supported on a compact domain yields an exponential decay, see \textcite[Section 4.3.1]{rasmussen2006GaussianProcessesMachine} and~\textcite[Section B.3]{hayakawa2022PositivelyWeightedKernel}.
+These results can be generalized to higher dimensions for product measures \pcite[Appendix A]{bach2017EquivalenceKernelQuadrature}, yielding a decay of the form $σ_i≤a_βe^{-βi^{1/d}}$.
+The same decay has been derived for the Gaussian kernel and a density with Gaussian tails in \textcite[Lemma 27]{harchaoui2008TestingHomogeneityKernel} by combining the result of \textcite{widom1964AsymptoticBehaviorEigenvalues} with a perturbation argument.